alefvanoon/instances/README.md

 # instances
-list of Instances used in the libredirect extension
+list of Instances used in the [LibRedirect](https://github.com/libredirect/libredirect) extension